RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `animate` or `instant`
     - Default is `animate`
 * `unfocusedItemOpacity` - type: FLOAT
-    - Sets the opacity for the items that are not currently focused.
+    - Sets the opacity for all items except the currently selected entry.
     - Minimum value is `0.1` and maximum value is `1`
+    - Default is `1`
+* `unfocusedItemSaturation` - type: FLOAT
+    - Sets the saturation for all items except the currently selected entry.
+    - Minimum value is `0` (grayscale) and maximum value is `1` (original file saturation).
+    - Default is `1`
+* `unfocusedItemDimming` - type: FLOAT
+    - Sets the dimming for all items except the currently selected entry.
+    - Minimum value is `0` (pure black) and maximum value is `1` (no adjustment)
     - Default is `1`
 * `imageFit` - type: STRING
     - Controls how to fit the image within the aspect ratio defined by `itemSize`.
 To scale and preserve the original aspect ratio, set the value to `contain`, to stretch/squash the image to fill the entire area set it to `fill` and to crop the image to fill the entire area set it to `cover`